Hansooworld/MCDropout-Uncertainty/README.md

 # MCDropout-Uncertainty
-### Implementation OOD Detection using MCDropout - Uncertainty
+### Implementation of OOD Detection using MCDropout - Uncertainty

 In Distribution : CIFAR10 Dataset
 Out of Distribution : SVHN Dataset